miltonvincenttis/spring-gateway-api-cli/README.md

-# spring-gateway-api-cli
+CLI4SGA

-Provides a CLI for setting Spring Gateway API based on a REST interface
+Provides a CLI for setting Spring Gateway API based on a REST interface.